 8. Your email frequency may be too high or your sending times may not be optimal

-An unaware or uninformed email strategy may be yet another reason why your email get regularly marked as spam or you may start receiving spam complaints.
+An unaware or uninformed email strategy may be yet another reason why your email gets regularly marked as spam or you may start receiving spam complaints.

 Run some A/B tests to know what are the email preferences of your audience are.
 It includes the frequency and the sending time for your emails.
 Stick to those which give you maximum engagement.